blosavio/fastester/README.md

         But, how fast is &quot;fast&quot;?
 It&apos;s not terribly convincing to say <em>Our software is fast.</em> We&apos;d like some objective measure of fast.
 Fortunately, the <a href="https://github.com/hugoduncan/criterium">Criterium library</a> provides a handy group of benchmarking utilities that measures the &nbsp;evaluation time of a Clojure expression.
 We could use Criterium to learn that <code>(zap inc [1 2 3])</code> requires
-        183±2&nbsp;microseconds to evaluate.
+        98±1&nbsp;microseconds to evaluate.
       </p>
       <p>
         Is…that good?
 Difficult to say.
-What we&apos;d really like to know is how &nbsp;183&nbsp;microseconds compares to some previous version.
-So if, for example, &nbsp;version&nbsp;12 of <code>zap</code> evaluates in 183&nbsp;microseconds, whereas version&nbsp;11 required &nbsp;264&nbsp;microseconds, we have good reason to believe the later implementation is &nbsp;faster.
+What we&apos;d really like to know is how &nbsp;98&nbsp;microseconds compares to some previous version.
+So if, for example, &nbsp;version&nbsp;12 of <code>zap</code> evaluates in 98&nbsp;microseconds, whereas version&nbsp;11 required &nbsp;148&nbsp;microseconds, we have good reason to believe the later implementation is &nbsp;faster.
       </p>
       <p>
-        Another problem is that tossing out raw numbers like &quot;183&quot; and &quot;264&quot; &nbsp;requires people to perform mental arithmetic to figure out if version&nbsp;12 is &nbsp;better. <em>One-hundred, eighty-three divided by two-hundred, sixty-four is &nbsp;approximately eighteen divided by twenty-six, which is approximately…</em> Not ideal.
+        Another problem is that tossing out raw numbers like &quot;98&quot; and &quot;148&quot; &nbsp;requires people to perform mental arithmetic to figure out if version&nbsp;12 is &nbsp;better. <em>One-hundred, forty-eight divided by ninety-eight is &nbsp;approximately one-hundred, fifty divided by one-hundred, which is…</em> Not ideal.
       </p>
       <p>
         To address these problems, Fastester aspires to generate an objective, &nbsp;relative, and comprehensible performance report.